AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 All communication to the borrower shall be in the language understood by the borrower.
 The essential information which affects the interest of the customers should be communicated to the borrower so as to help them carry out a meaningful comparison before choosing Auxilo’s products and services.
 Hence while sourcing, at the minimum the interest rates, the processing fees and any other charges including prepayment charges and options shall be communicated to the customer.

-Additionally the Loan application form shall also provide the list of document required to be submitted by the customer.
+The Loan application form shall also provide the list of document required to be submitted by the customer.
+1Additional documents required for processing the application shall be sought promptly from the customer through an appropriate channel of communication.

 LOAN APPRAISAL AND TERMS / CONDITIONS